iPieter/RobBERT/model_cards/README.md

 ## Credits and citation

 This project is created by [Pieter Delobelle](https://people.cs.kuleuven.be/~pieter.delobelle), [Thomas Winters](https://thomaswinters.be) and [Bettina Berendt](https://people.cs.kuleuven.be/~bettina.berendt/).
-If you would like to cite our paper or model, you can use the following BibTeX code:
+If you would like to cite our paper or model, you can use the following BibTeX:

 ```
 @inproceedings{delobelle2020robbert,